a robust decoding and reporting system for WSPR

 These postgeSQL Tables have been converted into Hypertables for use with TimescaleDB.

-Check out our Guide by clicking the TimescaleDB logo.
+Check out our updated V2.2 Guide by clicking the TimescaleDB logo.

-This version covers installation of postgreSQL on your machine, how to gain access to the WsprDaemon database and sample Tables, together with numerous examples of simple SQL queries in 'Flat File' mode.
+This version covers installation of postgreSQL on your machine, how to gain access to the WsprDaemon databases and tables, together with numerous examples of SQL queries in 'Flat File' and self join modes.